1. Introduction

 3. Governance Structure

-The overarching governance structure specifically for medical education within HEE, working across the south west consists of the following formal educational and business meetings.
+The overarching governance structure specifically for medical education within NHS England, working across the south west consists of the following formal educational and business meetings.

 Formal Educational Meetings